gio0oO/EGL314_Team-F_Project-Repository/MVP/README.md

 # The Range Game Setup

-This repo will teach you how to set up the game and run it all through your Raspberry Pi.
+This repository provides a comprehensive guide on setting up and running **The Range** game using your Raspberry Pi.

 ## Hardware Requirements